LarryTLlama/Node-RadioText/README.md

 This repo is no longer being updated, but the app should still work.
-See the Installation notes below
+See the Installation notes below, and download from the releases page :)
+P.S Check out the GetRadio Project repository if you want the same thing, in a more user-friendly way

 # Node-RadioText
 A windows RadioPlayer coded in NodeJS, and built through the terminal!